mengyuan616/child-trafficking-caixin/story.md

-# Most child traffickers sentenced to less than 10 years in China
+# Half of human traffickers get less than three years in prison
 Link to the orginal story: https://datanews.caixin.com/2020-06-11/101565757.html (in Chinese and paywalled)

 By Mengyuan Dong